Zilliqa/marketplace-contracts/README.md

 - Bidders can bid only for an existing auction.
 - A bid must not be less than start amount of the auction.
-- A bid must not be less than the minimum bid (Minimum Bid = Current Bid + Bid Increment).
+- The bid increment is 10% of the current bid and a bid must not be less than the minimum bid (`Minimum Bid = Current Bid + Bid Increment`).
-- We assume that the bid increment is 10% of the current bid.
 - Bidders must be able to set an address to receive the asset when creating a buy order via `dest` parameter.
 - The marketplace contract holds the payment tokens for bidding.
 - If the current bid is updated, the previous bidder can withdraw the payment tokens back.
 Only when the previous bidder withdraws `x` amount of the payment tokens, the marketplace contract transfers `x` amount of the payment tokens.